openebs-archive/openebs-docs/docs/features.md

 <br>

-### Synchronus replication
+### Synchronous replication

 <img src="/docs/assets/svg/f-replication.svg" alt="Smiley face" style="width:200px;">
 OpenEBS synchronously replicates the data volume replicas for high availability.
-The replication happens across Kubernetes zone resulting in the cloud native applciations to be highly available in cross AZ setups.
+The replication happens across Kubernetes zone resulting in the cloud native applications to be highly available in cross AZ setups.
 This feature is especially becomes useful to build highly available stateful applications using local disks on cloud providers services such as GKE, EKS and AKS

 <hr>